For formated printable version download here »

 Funded in part by grants from the National Endowment for the Arts and the Combined Arts and Education Council of San Diego, with additional support from the Copley Foundation and the March of Dimes.

-A twenty-three-piece exhibition (60 photographs) Kira Corser, writer/photographer and Frances Payne Adler, writer/poet -- An exhibit on the problem of drug and alcohol use in pregnancy, with the intergenerational cycle of addiction and child abuse.
-NewSage Press, l993, publishes the book.
-The national tour includes:
+A twenty-three-piece exhibition containing 60 photographs.
+Kira Corser, writer/photographer and Frances Payne Adler, writer/poet.
+An exhibit about the inter-generational cycle of addiction and child abuse, documenting drug and alcohol use during pregnancy.
+Book published by NewSage Press, Portland, OR, l993 publishes the book.
+National tour includes

-- Monterey County Crisis House, Permanent Loan 2001
+- Monterey County Crisis House, on permanent loan, 2001

 - Bismarck, North Dakota, Feb. - March 1995